tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 * Dictionaries operate just like physical, language dictionaries: if you know the word, you can find the definition.
 The word is the key, and the value is the definition.

-To demonstrate the relationship between key and value, live code a simple example of declaring a dictionary.
+To demonstrate the relationship between key and value, live code the following example of declaring a dictionary.
 Explain:

 * The dictionary will contain the top traders for each month in 2019.